pulumi/examples/aws-py-static-website/README.md

 # Secure Static Website Using Amazon S3, CloudFront, Route53, and Certificate Manager

-This example serves a static website using TypeScript and AWS.
+This example serves a static website using Python and AWS.

 This sample uses the following AWS products: